AtaGenix Laboratories

 METRNL in vivo validation in diabetic mouse models

-Figure 1.
+Fig. 1.
 In vivo validation of rMet protein in diabetic mouse models.
-Administration of AtaGenix-produced recombinant METRNL improved glucose clearance and plasma insulin levels, confirming functional bioactivity under metabolic stress conditions.
+Administration of AtaGenix-produced recombinant METRNL improved glucose clearance and plasma insulin levels.
+Adapted from Diabetologia 2025.

 METRNL protein activity and beta-cell gene expression analysis

-Figure 2.
-METRNL protein activity analysis.
-Functional assays in INS-1 β-cells and mouse islets demonstrated enhanced insulin secretion and upregulation of key β-cell identity genes (Ins1, Ins2, Pdx1), confirming that the recombinant protein retained full biological activity.
+Fig. 2.
+METRNL functional assays in INS-1 β-cells and mouse islets demonstrated enhanced insulin secretion and upregulation of key β-cell identity genes (Ins1, Ins2, Pdx1).
+Adapted from Diabetologia 2025.

 >95%